Fidget spinner: Reception and popularity

 Fidget spinners gained immense popularity in 2017.
 Initially developed as tools for individuals with ADHD, autism, and anxiety, they were later produced and marketed to a broader consumer base.
 Most manufacturing occurred in China, and retailers such as Amazon, 7-Eleven, and Toys "R" Us reported high sales volume, with the product ranking among the top-selling toys and games.
 The devices were used by a range of age groups, with 23% of sales coming from millennials.

 Public response varied.
 Some users reported temporary stress relief or distraction from routine activities, but the widespread use of the devices caused disruptions in schools.
 Educators in the United States, United Kingdom, and Australia reported that fidget spinners were frequently misused and interfered with classroom management, leading to formal bans in various school districts.
 In some cases, limited use was allowed under specific conditions, though educators expressed concern about the device's impact on attention and classroom behavior.

 Scientific evaluations did not confirm effectiveness in improving focus.
-Research indicated that fidget spinner use was associated with reduced memory performance, increased attentional lapses, and decreased focus during academic tasks.
+Research indicated that fidget spinner use was associated with reduced memory performance, increased attention lapses, and decreased focus during academic tasks.
 These effects were observed in both new and existing users who had positive expectations of the product.
 Some studies found that general physical activity might benefit children with ADHD, but researchers concluded that fidget spinners involved limited movement and functioned more as distractions than supportive tools.
 Children using the devices in classroom studies generally showed lower attention levels than peers who did not use them.

 Safety issues were reported.
 Incidents included ingestion of small components, such as in the case of a 10-year-old girl requiring surgery.
 The U.S. Consumer Product Safety Commission and European safety authorities issued warnings about choking hazards and the dangers of button batteries, which can cause internal injuries if swallowed.
 Another case involved a battery-powered spinner catching fire during charging.
 Regulatory bodies advised adult supervision and recommended the toys not be used by children under three years old.